The Georgian Hall

 This room was used as the family sitting-room.
 Family rooms were usually on the north and east sides, with the formal rooms on the south and west to take advantage of brighter light.

-The fireplace, as in all of the main rooms, was probably designed and made by Daniel Shillito of Wakefield, a craftsman often used by John Carr.
-On the east wall there are two dummy windows only visible on the outside to maintain the symmetry while retaining space inside to hang paintings.
+The fireplace, as those in all of the main rooms, was probably designed and made by Daniel Shillito of Wakefield, a craftsman often used by John Carr.
+On the east wall there are two dummy windows only visible on the outside to maintain the symmetry, whilst retaining space inside to hang paintings.
 The chandelier, or electrolier, is crystal and dates from the time of William IV, 1830-37.
 The china cabinet in the corner of the room contains all that remains of the Clifton collection of glass and chinaware.
 The main part of the collection was sold by the last Squire, Harry.

 The Gillow Room

 Like the Gold Room, the dining room was the subject of re-modelling in the 1790s, but here the change was more radical, as the semi-circular apse containing the servery was added, being converted from a previous corridor.